scireum/sirius-biz/src/main/java/sirius/biz/analytics/events/README.md

 To create a new type of events to be recorded, a subclass of [Event](Event.java) has to be created.
-Used composites like [WebData](WebData.java) or [UserData](UserData.java) or create your own to store commonly used data.
+Used composites like [WebData](WebData.java) or [UserData](UserData.java) or create your own to store commonly used data (which will most probably be auto-filled by the save handlers).

 Note that the buffer utilization, which is named *events_buffer_usage* can be monitored via the system metrics reporter (http://localhost:9000/system/state or http://localhost:9000/system/metrics).